elmasse/postcast/README.md

 ## Usage

+### With URL

-`Postcast` requires a `src` that should be a url pointing to a markdown file.
+You can specify a url pointing to a markdown file using the `src` config:

 ```js
 import React from 'react'